mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 03.06.2019
+* Added TSNE algorithm - still alpha state do not yet use.

 Date: 15.05.2019
 * Thanks To Andrea Mauri who pointed out a problem in the Determinant (LU Decomposition) -> in some cases there was an Access violation.